Patrick (footballer, born 1992)

-Patrick Bezerra do Nascimento (born 29 July 1992), simply known as Patrick, is a Brazilian professional footballer who plays as a midfielder for Athletico Paranaense, on loan from Santos.
+Patrick Bezerra do Nascimento (born 29 July 1992), simply known as Patrick, is a Brazilian professional footballer who plays as a midfielder for Remo, on loan from Santos.

 Career

 Operário Ferroviário

 Born in Rio de Janeiro, Patrick was rejected as a youth by hometown sides Flamengo, Vasco da Gama and Botafogo before becoming a youth graduate of Operário Ferroviário.
 He made his first team debut for the latter on 27 August 2011, coming on as a second-half substitute for Zé Leandro in a 1–0 Série D away win over Oeste.

 Patrick scored his first senior goal on 10 March 2013, netting the equalizer in a 1–1 Campeonato Paranaense away draw against Coritiba.

 Loans to Marcílio Dias and Caxias

 In May 2013, Patrick was loaned to Marcílio Dias for the year's Série D. In September, after Marcílio were knocked out from the competition, he moved to Série C side Caxias also in a temporary deal, but only featured in three matches.